Project Management

 Closeout

-Since the duration of your liability exposure could be tied directly to the date of substantial completion a Certificate of Substantial Completion is great for establishing a hard stop point and for beginning the countdown for liability.
-Prior to punch list, have a conference call with client and contractor to review project closeout requirements and get everyone’s idea of what remains to be done (not a punch list), with verbal agreement.
-One of your closeout requirements could be Contractor’s final submittals.
+Since the duration of your liability exposure could be tied directly to the date of substantial completion, a Certificate of Substantial Completion is great for establishing a hard stop point and for beginning the countdown for liability.
+Prior to punch list, have a conference call with client and contractor to review project closeout requirements and get everyone's idea of what remains to be done, with verbal agreement.
+One of your closeout requirements could be Contractor's final submittals.
 During the call, give your client and contractor a checklist that they both agree to.
-Be sure to memorialize all of this in formal minutes: reference to contract requirements, the agreed upon task list, submittals list and a restatement that everything was agreed upon.
+Be sure to memorialize all of this in formal minutes: reference to contract requirements, the agreed upon task list, submittals list, and a restatement that everything was agreed upon.

 Once the building has final completion signed off, there are other tasks that are considered post-construction services depending on how the contract was negotiated.
 This can include assisting with occupancy permits, review of warranties, and providing as-built drawings.

-It’s important to discuss these topics at the outset of the project rather than have them come up as unwelcome add services.
-Surprises are unpleasant not only for the client, but for the carefully planned project staffing of a firm.
+It's important to discuss these topics at the outset of the project rather than have them come up as unwelcome add services.
+Surprises are unpleasant for the client and for the carefully planned project staffing of a firm.

 Archiving projects

-Consider the value of your information - it can serve as a reference for future projects, but more importantly, protect you from liability if there is a building failure over its lifespan.
+Consider the value of your information.
+It can serve as a reference for future projects, but more importantly, it protects you from liability if there is a building failure over its lifespan.
 All firms need an established process for closing out projects.
 Most states have a minimum time period during which project records must be stored.
-You may need to reference these records in future events such as when you need to provide facilities management information, providing information for future renovations, and at the worst case, documenting a defense in the event of a claim or lawsuit.
+You may need to reference these records in future events such as facilities management requests, future renovations, and at the worst case, documenting a defense in the event of a claim or lawsuit.

-If you are hesitant about cloud based storage, you will likely have to increase the size of your server or invest in a type of portable drive.
-But to increase the value of storage space, files should be compressed - a ZIP file is a common format and can be accomplished with a variety of tools, usually included with your operating system.
+• Compression If you prefer to keep files on local hardware, you will likely have to increase the size of your server or invest in a portable drive.
+To increase the value of storage space, files should be compressed.
+A ZIP file is a common format and can be accomplished with a variety of tools, usually included with your operating system.

-Similar to buying more drives for more information, you will pay more for greater amounts of cloud storage.
-However, consider the advantages: you can connect to your information from any computer, collaboration is easier, you have less responsibility for maintenance, there are no capex investments just operational, and these large companies are paying a hefty sum to make sure your data is safe.
+• Cloud-based Storage By 2026, cloud storage is the default for most A&E firms.
+You can connect to your information from any computer, collaboration is easier, you have less responsibility for maintenance, there are no capex investments (only operational), and large providers are paying a hefty sum to make sure your data is safe.

 A Great Project for Your Portfolio

-Remember that pre-design is your friend at the outset of any project - it helps establish the goals of a project and outlines the overall requirements of a project.
+Remember that pre-design is your friend at the outset of any project.
+It helps establish the goals of a project and outlines the overall requirements.
 From there, you can create a work plan that will guide scheduling and staffing.

 Once the ball is rolling, use our tips to help create and run meetings to effectively communicate with the larger team.
 Don't forget to have an agenda ready in advance that is catered to the audience and issues at hand.

 Finally, bring your project to a close by ensuring your vision was correctly built and then archive your work.
-Project management for architects can feel like a daunting task, but by following this advice, you will have a happy client and a great addition to your portfolio!
+Project management for architects can feel like a daunting task, but by following this advice, and by leaning on the practice management tools now available to small and mid-size firms, you will have a happy client and a great addition to your portfolio.

 Join our newsletter and learn how to drive your firm forward with actionable insights and tactics.